The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 The main colours to note are:

 Beige and light-blue blocks.
-These denote residential areas, which includes both private properties as well as HDB estates.
-A plot that’s colour-coded in beige means that it’s only for residential use.
-In contrast, a plot that’s in blue can be used for both commercial and residential.
+These denote residential areas, which include both private properties and HDB estates.
+A plot that is colour-coded in beige means that it is only for residential use.
+Contrarily, blue plots serve both commercial and residential needs.

 Off-white blocks with an ‘E’.
-If you’re a parent (or have plans to have children), keep an eye out for properties near the school blocks.
-Smaller sites tend to be allocated to primary schools.
+If you are a parent (or have plans to have children), keep an eye out for properties near the school blocks.
+Smaller sites are allocated to primary schools.

 Light-blue and dark-blue blocks.
-Living within close proximity of malls ranks high on the property hunting checklist as it offers a ton of convenience when buying daily groceries and amenities.
+Living within proximity of malls ranks high on the property hunting checklist, as it offers a ton of convenience when buying daily groceries and amenities.

 Green blocks.
 Those who want to live near green spaces can easily see where (and how expansive) they are by looking at green blocks.

 White blocks with lines.
-Properties located near to MRT or LRT lines tend to be of higher value compared to those further away.
+Properties near to MRT or LRT lines are of higher value compared to those further away.

-Sports and Recreation (light green): Stadiums are great to have nearby if you foresee yourself using them, but they might also result in noise and light pollution if your unit is right next to the facility.
+Stadiums and Sports Centres: Stadiums nearby can be great if you plan to use them, but they might also cause noise and light pollution if your unit is right next to them.

 Health and Medical Care (red with an “H”): Smaller sites can mean a senior care home.
-Bigger sites tend to be hospitals or polyclinics.
+Bigger sites are hospitals or polyclinics.

 Special Use (army green): These can be military camp, airbases, etc.